GusBricker/dynamo-store/README.md

 Otherwise the above class variables are all optional.

 #### Config Loading
-The `config_loader(config, data)` is a callback that is used in DyStore and DyObject calls to control certain operations of dynamo-store.
-The first parameter `config` specifies which configuration item is being queried, and the second parameter `data` is context sensitive data for the call.
+The `config_loader(config, **kwargs)` is a callback that is used in DyStore and DyObject calls to control certain operations of dynamo-store.
+The first parameter `config` specifies which configuration item is being queried, and the rest of the keyword arguments are context sensitive data for the call.

 The `config` parameter will be one of the `CONFIG_LOADER_*` class variables defined in DyStore or DyObject, they are documented in the API documentation below.